-In the traditional copper network, service is powered at a provider’s central office; copper lines are powered by the commercial power (and battery back-up) serving the central office.
+In the traditional copper telephone network, service is powered at a provider’s central office; copper lines are powered by commercial electric power (and battery back-up) serving the central office.
 Because fiber-optic lines (like cable) do not conduct electricity, they cannot be powered in the same way at the central office; they must be powered at the customer location.

 What options are available to maintain my telephone service during a power outage?

 - Contact your telephone service provider for advice.